Putin remains reluctant in the future and Trump plans to run and win; In the news for 5 February | paNOW | Prince Albert, Saskatchewan - Mash Viral

 Trump, who delivered a joint session of Congress in the same room where House Democrats voted to accuse him less than two months ago, became only the second president in American history – Bill Clinton was the first – to become a state of the trade union while being tried in the senate.

-Unconcerned, he emphatically refused to shake the hand of House Speaker Nancy Pelosi on stage before singing the praise for what he billed as “the great American comeback,” pointing to strong job growth, rising stock market and low unemployment as proof of his leadership.
+Unconcerned, he emphatically refused to shake House Speaker Nancy Pelosi’s offered hand on stage before singing the praise of what he billed as “the great American comeback,” pointing to strong job growth, a rising stock market and low unemployment as proof of his leadership.
 And when he was done, Pelosi tore the speech in full view of the television cameras.

 “The enemies of America are on the run, the fortune of America is on the rise and the future of America looks bright.
 The years of economic decline are over,” Trump said, fully recognizing the “roaring economy” of the country, including what he billed as seven million new jobs and the lowest number of jobless jobs in half a century – a “bow” he counts on his re-election opportunities in November.

-Half of the legislators in the room stood up to cheer every sentence, many sang “Four years more” from the outset.
+One half of the legislators in the room stood up to cheer every sentence, many sang “Four years more” from the outset.
 Democrats, on the other hand, sat in stone with many faces.
-Several walked away; several others stayed away completely.
+Several walked outside; several others stayed away completely.

-Trump was honored to replace the “unfair NAFTA trade agreement” with USMCA, accused it of losing one in four production orders during the 26-year life of that agreement, and condemned its predecessors for ignoring the damage caused.
+Trump received the honor of replacing the “unfair NAFTA trade agreement” with USMCA, and accused it of losing one in four production orders during the 26-year life of that agreement, and condemned its predecessors for ignoring the damage caused.

 “Unfair trade is perhaps the biggest reason I decided to become president,” he said.